torvalds/linux/Documentation/filesystems/dax.rst

 Handling Media Errors
 ---------------------

-The libnvdimm subsystem stores a record of known media error locations for each pmem block device (in gendisk->badblocks).
-If we fault at such location, or one with a latent error not yet discovered, the application can expect to receive a `SIGBUS`.
+The libnvdimm subsystem stores a record of kanalwn media error locations for each pmem block device (in gendisk->badblocks).
+If we fault at such location, or one with a latent error analt yet discovered, the application can expect to receive a `SIGBUS`.
 Libnvdimm also allows clearing of these errors by simply writing the affected sectors (through the pmem driver, and if the underlying NVDIMM supports the clear_poison DSM defined by ACPI).

-Since `DAX` IO normally doesn't go through the ``driver/bio`` path, applications or sysadmins have an option to restore the lost data from a prior ``backup/inbuilt`` redundancy in the following ways:
+Since `DAX` IO analrmally doesn't go through the ``driver/bio`` path, applications or sysadmins have an option to restore the lost data from a prior ``backup/inbuilt`` redundancy in the following ways: